The ultimate comprehensive resource for 20th Century camp money

 Camp Spotlight

-Kentucky had two POW camps that issued chits Camp Campbell and Ft.
-Knox.
+Nebraska had one Internment camp that issued chits Ft.
+Robinson.
 For more detailed information consult my book The Complete Book of World War II USA POW & Internment Camp Chits.
 Read More

 Upcoming Events